 According to legend, Hans Irvine, then owner of Great Western wines, heard that Dame Nellie Melba had expressed the wish to bathe in champagne.
 He commanded that a bathtub be brought to the winery and filled with 152 bottles of his sparkling wine – known in those pre-D.O.C. days as champagne.
 The diva bathed behind a screen.
 Cellar-hands later bottled the bubbly and claimed that, although 152 bottles went in, 153 bottles came out.
 In 1910, one of the underground drives at Great Western was named after Melba.
 Seppelts bought Great Western in 1918.

 Founded in 1867 in Switzerland by Henri Nestlé, the company merged with the Anglo-Swiss Condensed Milk Co. in 1905.
-By 1906, Australia was Nestlé’s second biggest export market and the decision was made to manufacture here.
-Nestlé was to become a diverse global group controlling many well-known brands, with products including chocolate, infant foods, pet foods, coffee and yoghurt.
+By 1906, Australia was the company’s second biggest export market and the decision was made to set up a business here.
+The first factory was at Toogoolawah in South East Queensland.
+More

 Kentucky Fried Chicken in Australia in 1908?
 Yes, we discovered this in the household hints section of the Bundaberg Mail and Burnett Advertiser on 14 November 1908.
 Colonel Sanders clearly had nothing to do with it – he didn’t start his business in the USA until the 1950s.
 More